MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-configure-or-delete-components-on-form.md

    In most cases, you will see a dialog to configure the properties of the component.
 Ensure that you have configured all the required properties of the component.
 6. In the dialog to configure the properties of the component, under **Show component on**, the **Web**, **Mobile** and **Tablet** options are selected by default to ensure the component is used when the form is displayed on the web, mobile app and tablet app.
 Based on your requirements you can clear some of these options to limit the usage of the component.
 Select  **Done**.
 7. Repeat steps 2-6 above if you want to add more components to the same or another field.
-8. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.
+8. On the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.

 ## Configure components on a form
 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)